Professor of Broadcast Media

 T,W,R 11am-12 midday and by appointment.

-Main areas of interest are: mediations of health/mental health; disability; genre form; semiology; representation; the politics of self-identity; applied theatre - media and theatre for development; trust and risk; stereotyping; stigma; hegemony; language and media; globalisation.
+Main areas of interest are: mediations of health/mental health; social media and disability; genre form; semiology; representation; the politics of self-identity; applied theatre and television, theatre for development; trust and risk; stereotyping; stigma; hegemony; language and media; globalisation.

 All College Committee (2007-9) and (2011 - present) Chair (current)